4. How do the licensing requirements apply to cross-border business in your jurisdiction?

 Banking

-In general, US banking laws and regulations, including licensure requirements, apply if a foreign bank or financial services firm has a presence in the United States where it conducts banking business, or solicits or conducts banking business through employees or agents based in the United States, through employees or agents based outside the United States, but who periodically travel to the United States to meet with customers, or otherwise through the use of US jurisdictional means (e.g., the US mail or US telephone lines).
-Generally, US federal laws do not prohibit a foreign bank from servicing deposit accounts of US persons outside of the US, nor do they require a bank to obtain a US federal banking license or other US federal banking approval or consent.
+In general, US banking laws and regulations, including licensure requirements, apply if a foreign firm has a presence in the United States where it conducts banking business, or solicits or conducts banking business through employees or agents based in the United States, through employees or agents based outside the United States, but who periodically travel to the United States to meet with customers, or otherwise through the use of US jurisdictional means (e.g., the US mail or US telephone lines).
+Generally, US federal laws do not prohibit a foreign bank from servicing deposit accounts of US persons outside of the US, nor do they require a bank to obtain a US federal banking license or other approval or consent.
 However, lending activity, specifically mortgage lending, is generally regulated by state law and will need to be addressed on a state-by-state basis.

-Securities and Investments
+Securities and investments

 Derivatives